 In 2008, Wilkins was awarded the New Zealand Post Mansfield Prize.
 One of New Zealand's most long-standing and prestigious literary awards, the prize is offered annually to enable a New Zealand writer to work in Menton, France, where the iconic writer Katherine Mansfield lived and wrote.

-In his most recent work, Somebody Loves Us All (Victoria University Press, 2009), speech therapist Paddy knows better than most how our speech marks us and shapes our destiny, but even he is totally unprepared when his mother Teresa wakes up one morning speaking in a heavy French accent.
+In Somebody Loves Us All (Victoria University Press, 2009), speech therapist Paddy knows better than most how our speech marks us and shapes our destiny, but even he is totally unprepared when his mother Teresa wakes up one morning speaking in a heavy French accent.
 Deeply moving and disarmingly funny, Somebody Loves Us All asks large questions about how we express ourselves, through speech, gesture, action and silence.

 Damien Wilkins was interviewed by Lynn Freeman in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).